French authorities investigate whether ministers dined at secret luxury restaurants, violating restrictions

 There are more than 40,000 restaurants in Paris alone, and those who work in the food industry have complained that the shutdowns have decimated their revenue.

-Many responded angrily when the government announced last November that restaurants would remain closed over the holiday season, even as some non-essential shops reopened.
+Many responded angrily when the government announced last November that restaurants would remain closed over the holiday season, even as some nonessential shops reopened.
 Facebook groups calling on restaurants to open illegally have found the backing of tens of thousands of supporters.

-In January, Paris police said they discovered 24 restaurants operating in defiance of the pandemic rules over a two day period.
+In January, Paris police said they discovered 24 restaurants operating in defiance of the pandemic rules over a two-day period.
 In one restaurant, 10 local magistrates were fined by police officers after they were caught eating food on the terrace.

 “We must have lunch,” the magistrates reportedly told the police officers, according to Le Parisian.